RibbonCommunications/webrtc-distant-js/step-by-step/vdi.md

 So now we have an appropriate connection type for Distant.
 Are we done?
 Not quite.

-Currently VDI requires packetization, this will eventually be built into a package that aggregates vchannel, pull-vchannel and the packetization codec, but in the meantime we have to handle it manually.
+Currently, VDI requires packetization.
+This will eventually be built into a package that aggregates vchannel, pull-vchannel and the packetization codec, but in the meantime we have to handle it manually.

 ```javascript {highlight:['1-3', '16-20']}
 import { pull } from 'pull-stream'